Cuyahoga Community College Physician Assistant Program Requirements

 - Cumulative G.P.A.
 3.0 and science G.P.A.
 3.0

-- All applicants, regardless of experience or education, must complete all of the required prerequisite courses and receive a grade of "B" or higher ("B-" will not be accepted).
+- All applicants, regardless of experience or education, must complete all of the required prerequisite courses and receive a grade of "B" or higher (grades of "C" or lower will not be accepted).
 The PA program does not offer advance placement standing or waive any prerequisites, all listed prerequisites must be completed within the last ten years.
 If prerequisites are greater than ten years old, you may consider completing CLEP testing.
-The TRI-C PA program does accept CLEP credits, however TRI-C is not a CLEP testing center.
+The TRI-C PA program does accept CLEP credits, please verify the minimum score required by calling the College Registrar.
+TRI-C is not a CLEP testing center.
 Due to the rigorous nature of the program and graduate level science courses that are part of the curriculum, it is imperative that all applicants meet this requirement, no exceptions will be granted.

 - Healthcare experience is highly recommended however, there are no specific requirements regarding patient care experience.